 Will also control the human mind.

-be able to produce a constant flow of data that, per Carlson, offers a window into “how,
+The devices in question can be anything that sits on the energy value chain — ranging from grid devices all the way to consumer devices.
+Thanks to the IoT, these “smart” will be able to produce a constant flow of data that, per Carlson, offers a window into “how,

 when, where and how effectively energy is being consumed.”